Miller Disability Law, P.C.

 Marital Status and Spousal Benefits

-Stay-at-home parents can also qualify for Social Security disability benefits based on their spouse’s or ex-spouse’s work history.
+Stay-at-home parents can also qualify for Social Security Disability benefits based on their spouse’s or ex-spouse’s work history.
 Even if they haven’t paid Social Security taxes themselves, they can still get benefits based on their partner’s earnings record.

 Age and Disability Criteria